insightvigil/aboutMe/README.md

 ## Profile links page V1 🚀

-A personalized Linktree-style web page to centralize and share my social and professional profiles.
+A personalized web page to centralize and share my social and professional profiles.

 ### Applied technologies 🧑‍💻
 - HTML